 A confectionery brand of mainly chocolate snacks.
 Both HiroC & OnoD are fans and they often feature it on the show.
 Black Thunder provided the cake for OnoD’s birthday celebration in the show back in 2008.

 Nippon Cultural Broadcasting, Inc. (株式会社文化放送 / Kabushiki Gaisha Bunka Housou).
-The radio station that broadcasts the show and houses the DGS studio.
+The radio station that broadcasts the show and home of the DGS studio.

 Kobayashi Youhei (小林洋平).
 Affectionately called by both HiroC & OnoD as Chanko Chanko-chan.
 He is a broadcasting writer who graduated from A&G Creative School.
-HiroC & OnoD always tease him because of his weight (weighing around 150 kg).
+HiroC & OnoD always tease him because of his weight (presumably weighing around 150 kg).

 A very useful acronym used often in the show.
 In earlier episodes, it means “Chotto Kimochi-warui” (a little gross).